 I once read that in order to become an expert at something, a person has to put at least 10,000 hours into honing his or her craft.
 I've worked at least four hours a day writing and marketing my work for roughly eight years, and after doing the math, I've put in well over 10,000 hours as an indie author.
 With that being said, readers can trust that I take my vocation very seriously and wouldn't cheat them by writing stories that lack substance.

-With eight books under my belt (seven fiction and one nonfiction) and one short-story narrative, I currently have several projects in the works for 2014 such as Vigilante and An Old Friend 3.
-Look for both novels soon.
+With eight books under my belt (seven fiction and one nonfiction) and one short-story narrative, I currently have several projects in the works for 2014 such as Vigilante, Gifted 2 and An Old Friend 3.
+Look for all three novels soon.